-If you’re enjoying a beach vacation or live in a territory with harsh, unrelenting sunshine, you’ll be used to covering your face and body with sunscreen.
-If this is an essential part of your daily routine, it’ll be tempting to leave sunscreen on overnight.
+If you’re taking a beach vacation or live in a territory with harsh, unrelenting sunshine, you’ll be accustomed to protecting your face and body with SPF 30+ sunscreen.

 Sunscreen should be removed before bed, especially from the face.
-You won’t be exposed to the sun’s rays overnight, and sunscreen will block the pores in the skin.
-Unfortunately, this can dry the skin, leading to acne and other concerns.
-Remove your sunscreen and use a night cream instead.
+You won’t be exposed to the sun’s rays overnight, and sunscreen will result in clogged skin pores.

-Napping with sunscreen while relaxing on a sunbed is essential to remaining safe in the sunshine.
-Treat sunscreen the same way women treat make-up, taking time to remove it before bed.
+Instead, remove the sunscreen and apply a nourishing night cream.
+Treat sunscreen the same way women do make-up, taking the time to remove it entirely before bed.

 Is it Bad to Leave Sunscreen on Overnight?

-Of course, wearing sunscreen overnight is pointless because the sun sets in the early evening, rendering sunscreen obsolete in the evening and certainly overnight while you’re sleeping.
+Of course, wearing sunscreen overnight is pointless because the sun sets in the early evening, rendering sunscreen obsolete overnight while you’re sleeping.

-Experimental Dermatology explains that screen dermatitis can lead to itching skin, rashes, swelling, and general soreness, all of which are common issues that arise from traditional sunburn.
+Experimental Dermatology explains that screen dermatitis can lead to itchy skin, rashes, swelling, and general soreness, all common issues from traditional sunburn.

 What Happens if You Sleep with Sunscreen on?

-The only situations where you should even consider sleeping in sunscreen are:
+The only situations where you may consider sleeping in sunscreen are:

 - You’re sleeping outside, such as while camping, and will be awoken by the sun.

 Even in these instances, think twice before wearing sunscreen in bed.
-It should be worn in short, controlled bursts and regularly reapplied for maximum effectiveness.
+It should be worn during the day and regularly reapplied for maximum effectiveness.

-Most sunscreen sits atop the skin, leaving a white, creamy film.
-This shows that the product is working.
-In doing so, it also blocks the skin’s pores.
+Most sunscreen sits atop the skin, creating a translucent coating.
+This shows that the product is working but blocks the skin’s pores.
 That makes sweating difficult, leading to a difficult night’s sleep.

 Can I Sleep with Sunscreen on My Face?

-As sunscreen sits on your face as an external layer, it traps dead skin cells that would ordinarily be shed.
-These work their way into the pores – tiny holes that release oil and sweat through the skin.
+As sunscreen rests on the face as an external layer, it traps dead skin cells that would ordinarily be shed.
+These work their way into the pores, which are tiny holes that release oil and sweat through the skin.

-Blocking these pores wreaks havoc on your facial skin.
-If the pores can’t breathe, they’ll grow greasy.
+Blocking the pores wreaks havoc on facial skin.
+If the pores can’t breathe, they’ll become greasy.
 At best, this will cause blackheads or whiteheads, but acne is more likely, with red, sore, and itchy skin.

-Also, you risk smearing sunscreen all over your pillows, which can be harmful if you rub the product into your eyes or ingest it.
-For safety reasons, wash the sunscreen off your face around an hour before bed to allow your skin to breathe again.
+Also, you risk smearing sunscreen on pillows, which could get into your eyes.
+For safety reasons, wash sunscreen off your face around 1 hour before bed to allow the skin to breathe.

 Take a long shower before bed, as sleeping with sunscreen can cause issues.
-If you wear pajamas, your temperature will rise, and if your pores are blocked by sunscreen, you’ll be unable to sleep.
+If you wear pajamas, your temperature will rise.
+If your pores are blocked by sunscreen, you’ll be unable to sleep.

 Staying cool overnight is essential to deep, restful sleep.
-This will be difficult in a territory with very hot ambient temperatures, and blocking your pores will make you feel even hotter and stickier.
+This is difficult in a territory with hot ambient temperatures, and blocking the skin pores will make you feel even hotter and stickier.

-You’ll also need to purge sunscreen before attempting any other interaction with recreational water, most notably entering a swimming pool.
-According to the Journal of Health Science, sunscreen undergoes a toxic reaction to chlorine.
+You’ll also need to purge sunscreen before entering a swimming pool.
+According to the Journal of Health Science, sunscreen has a toxic reaction to chlorine.

 How To Remove Sunscreen At Bedtime

-If you wear sunscreen during the summer months, its application will become part of your daily skincare routine.
-The same needs to apply to removing sunscreen at night while you’re preparing for bed.
+If you wear sunscreen during summer, its application will become part of your daily skincare routine.
+The same applies to removing sunscreen at night when preparing for bed.

-Follow this routine to purge your skin of sunscreen before you retire for the night:
+Follow this routine to purge the skin of sunscreen before you retire for the night:

-- Massage your skin, so the sunscreen rises to the surface.
+- Massage the skin so the sunscreen rises to the surface.

-- Rinse your skin to remove the first layer of sunscreen.
+- Rinse the skin to remove the first layer of sunscreen.